noodlefrenzy/CognitiveServicesTutorial/LabManual.md

 An Index is the container for your data and is a similar concept to that of a SQL Server table.
 Like a table has rows, an Index has documents.
 Like a table that has fields, an Index has fields.
 These fields can have properties that tell things such as if it is full text searchable, or if it is filterable.
 You can populate content into Azure Search by programatically [pushing content](https://docs.microsoft.com/en-us/rest/api/searchservice/addupdate-or-delete-documents) or by using the [Azure Search Indexer](https://docs.microsoft.com/en-us/azure/search/search-indexer-overview) (which can crawl common datastores for data).

+For this lab, we will use the [Azure Search Indexer for DocumentDB](https://docs.microsoft.com/en-us/azure/search/search-howto-index-documentdb) to crawl the data in the the DocumentDB container.

+Within the Azure Search blade you just created, click **Import Data->Data Source->DocumentDB**.

+Once you click this, choose a name for the DocumentDB datasource and choose the DocumentDB account where your data resides as well as the cooresponding Container and Collections.

+Click **OK**.